HarvsG/WireGuardMeshes/readme.md

 - :globe_with_meridians: Client can join as member of the full mesh
 - :eight_pointed_black_star: Client can join as a 'spoke' off a node/gateway on the mesh
 - :snowflake: Client can join the network but updates to the network are not automatically propgated to the client
+- :soon: Developer claims the feature is coming soon
 - [:exclamation:<sup>0<sup>](https://github.com/HarvsG/WireGuardMeshes/blob/main/readme.md#legend) Significant exception to the feature (should link to explanation)

 ## Disclaimer